 Each temperature measurement channel has a high and low temperature limit associated with it.
 The temperature measurements are compared with these limits, and the results of these comparisons are stored in status registers.
 A Logic 0 indicates an in-limit comparison, and a Logic 1 indicates an out-of-limit comparison.
-The ADT7462 can generate an ALERT, if configured to do so, after a status bit is set.
-For more information on the status registers and ALERT, see the Status and Mask Registers ALERT section.
+The ADT7462 can generate an ALERT, if configured to do so, once a status bit is set.
+For more information on the status registers and ALERT, see the Status and Mask Registers and ALERT section of this datasheet.

 Each temperature channel also has a THERM1 and a THERM2 temperature limit associated with it.
-When these temperature limits are exceeded, the corresponding THERM pin is asserted low (if THERM is configured as an output), and the fans are boosted to full speed (if the boost bit is set).
+Once these temperature limits are exceeded, the corresponding THERM pin is asserted low (if THERM is configured as an output), and the fans are boosted to full speed (if the boost bit is set).
 Table 14 shows a complete list of all the temperature limits and their default values.